If you own an electric car, you will need to plug in a charging cable to recharge its battery. That much is obvious.

-The vast majority of EVs are supplied with at least one charging cable, so make sure they are present if you’re buying a used car.
+The vast majority of EVs are supplied with at least one charging cable, so make sure they are present if you’re buying a used electric car.
 A ‘granny cable’ is a colloquial term for the ICCB (In Cable Control Box) cable that should come with the car when new.

 There are two theories as to why it’s called a ‘granny cable’.
 One is that it’s the slowest form of charging – apologies to all the grandmothers out there.
-The other is that it provides emergency charging should you find yourself without access to a charger when staying with your grandparents’ house.

 We prefer the former definition, but the principle remains: a ‘granny cable’ is for slow and overnight trickle charging.